sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

 ::

-    sage -pkg mypackage-0.1
+    sage --pkg mypackage-0.1

 will create the file ``mypackage-0.1.spkg``.
 As noted above, this creates a compressed tar file.
-Running ``sage -pkg_nc mypackage-0.1`` creates an uncompressed tar file.
+Running ``sage --pkg_nc mypackage-0.1`` creates an uncompressed tar file.

 When your spkg is ready, you should post about it on ``sage-devel``.
 If people there think it is a good idea, then post a link to the spkg on the Sage trac server (see :ref:`chapter-trac`) so it can be refereed.
-Do not post the spkg itself to the trac server.
-You only need to provide a link to your spkg.
+Do not post the spkg itself to the trac server: you only need to provide a link to your spkg.
 If your spkg gets a positive review, it might be included into the core Sage library, or it might become an optional download from the Sage website, so anybody can